julon/vue-cli-template-github-pages/template/README.md

 Add an environment variable named GITHUB_TOKEN and set the value to the token generated previously on the github personal access token page.

 After every successful(unit & e2e) commit on branch master, the resulting dist will be deployed.
-Restart the build process on the last commit of the master branch if needed and make sure it deploys successfully.
+Push a commit on the master branch and make sure it deploys successfully in travisCI build logs.
 Browse the url from github pages settings, you should see the vuejs webpack basic template.

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).